enasequence/read_docs/retrieval/programmatic-access/advanced-search.rst

 From this list we can see that the **read_run** result provides a platform to search for 'Raw reads' and the **analysis** result provides a platform to search for 'Nucleotide sequence analyses from reads'.

-.. note:: Why are we not using the assembly result?
+.. admonition:: Why are we not using the assembly result?

    You may be wondering why we are not using the **assembly** result to search for the primary metagenomes.
 Within ENA, the Genome Assembly database only accepts high-quality, individual-genome level assemblies such as isolate